-Different food intake strategies in different animals are the result of evolution.
-Among the terrestrial animals, the earliest forms were large amphibious fish eaters.
-While amphibians like frogs proceeded to feed on fish and following insects, reptiles began exploring two new food types, i.e. other four-legged animals, and later, plants.
+Different feeding habits of animals are the result of evolution.
+Among the terrestrial animals, the earliest forms were large amphibians that ate fish.
+While amphibians like frogs fed on small fish and insects, the reptiles began feeding on other animals and plants.

 The specialization of organisms towards specific food sources and of course specific ways of eating is one of the major causes of evolution of form and function.
 For example, the difference in mouthparts and teeth in whales, mosquitos, tigers, and sharks or distinct forms of beaks in birds, such as in hawks, woodpeckers, pelicans, hummingbirds, and parrots are results of adaptation to different types of eating by these animals.